 That’s it, once you’ve paid the small fee your number will be ready to be ported to your fax service.

 Now comes the second part, requesting the transfer process to your fax provider.

 Luckily, most services handle all the porting process.
 You just have to contact them via email and let them know that you’ll be using your Google Voice fax number for fax.
 As soon as they receive the request they will begin moving the number to let you use it as soon as possible.

 It’s important to choose a reputable online fax provider for the job.
-They will make the porting process much faster and will give you with a temporary fax number that you can use in the meantime to avoid missing faxes.
+They will make the porting process much faster and will give you with a temporary toll-free fax number that you can use in the meantime to avoid missing faxes.
 This is not because there’s an interruption of your service, but because virtual fax numbers need to propagate across the Internet.

 Why Use Your Google Voice Number to Fax?